Ne00n/Snake-Ping/README.md

 ```

 **Known Bugs**<br />
-- May crash any time (fill a tiket, if it does)
+- May crash sometimes (fill a tiket, if it does)
 - Country Mapping may break depending on Plugin and Country

 **Examples**<br />